-German diesel deal draws fire from carmakers, green groups
+Carmakers and green groups see flaws in German diesel plan

-BERLIN (Reuters) - The German government presented a plan on Tuesday to cut pollution from diesel vehicles by offering owners trade-in incentives and hardware upgrades, prompting swift objections from both the car industry and environmental groups.
+BERLIN (Reuters) - The German government presented plans to cut pollution from diesel vehicles by asking carmakers to offer owners trade-in incentives and hardware fixes, prompting objections from environmental groups and grudging concessions from the industry.

 After marathon talks, Chancellor Angela Merkel and leaders of her coalition partners announced in the early hours of Tuesday they had agreed on a way to cut pollution in the worst-affected German cities while avoiding unpopular driving bans.

-Owners of millions of older diesel vehicles in Germany’s 14 most polluted cities should be able to choose between trade-in incentives and hardware fixes for their vehicles.
+Owners of millions of older diesel vehicles in Germany’s 14 most polluted cities should be able to choose between trade-in sweeteners and hardware upgrades for their vehicles.

-Carmakers, however, did not commit to covering the cost of retrofits, as the hardware fixes are known, which could run into billions of euros.
+Carmakers, however, did not all commit to covering the cost of retrofits, as the hardware fixes are known, which could run into billions of euros.

 They said instead the focus should be on encouraging car owners to trade in their older diesel models for cleaner vehicles - which would bring a boost in sales, albeit at discounted prices.

+Daimler (DAIGn.DE) gave arguably the strongest backing, saying it was prepared to participate in the retrofit program and offering incentives of up to 10,000 euros ($11,564) for those swapping old cars for new Mercedes models.

+“We are convinced that emissions of nitrogen oxide can be controlled in cities with modern diesel and without driving bans,” said Daimler CEO Dieter Zetsche, referring to diesel byproducts that can cause respiratory ailments.

+However, the chief executive of France’s PSA Group (PEUP.PA) said the retrofit approach “doesn’t work”, although the trade-in approach was more viable.

+“Who’s going to pay is not clear.
+We believe it’s not the carmakers’ responsibility because at the time when those cars were sold they met all legal requirements,” Carlos Tavares told Reuters at the Paris Motor Show.

-The government cannot force the carmakers to pay for hardware upgrades, but shares an interest with the industry in preventing further driving bans for polluting cars, which have already been imposed in Hamburg and planned for Frankfurt.
+The government cannot force the carmakers to pay for hardware upgrades, but shares an interest with the industry in preventing further driving bans for polluting cars, which have already been imposed in Hamburg and are planned for Frankfurt and Stuttgart, the home of Germany’s car industry.

 On the other side of the argument, green groups argued that the government should have been tougher on the industry, three years after the “dieselgate” scandal broke out at Volkswagen.